islomar/poc-vault/README.md

 * `vault operator init`: Initializing the Vault: Initialization is the process configuring the Vault.
 This only happens once when the server is started against a new backend that has never been used with Vault before.
 When running in HA mode, this happens once per cluster, not per server.
   - It returns 5 Unseal keys and an initial root token.
   - In a real deployment scenario, you would never save these keys together.
 Instead, you would likely use [Vault's PGP and Keybase.io support](https://www.vaultproject.io/docs/concepts/pgp-gpg-keybase.html) to encrypt each of these keys with the users' PGP keys.
 This prevents one single person from having all the unseal keys.
+* Every initialized Vault server starts in the sealed state.
+From the configuration, Vault can access the physical storage, but it can't read any of it because it doesn't know how to decrypt it.
+The process of teaching Vault how to decrypt the data is known as unsealing the Vault.
+* Unsealing has to happen every time Vault starts.
+* Vault uses an algorithm known as [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to split the master key into shards.